heliotactic/heliotactic.github.io/_posts/articles/2016-09-05-nothermometers.md

 ## Solar Culture Sleeps: Where is it?

-The culture of `solar energy` and `light` exists, seemingly just below the surface of society, in a dreamtime that has passed with our great grandparents.We have become asleep to the culture of solar energy, to the culture of light, particularly at home.
+The culture of `solar energy` and `light` exists, seemingly just below the surface of society, in a dreamtime that has passed with our great grandparents.
+We have become asleep to the culture of solar energy, to the culture of light, particularly at home.
 That solar culture has access to a dormant `solar vernacular` tied to place and time (called the [`locale`](https://www.e-education.psu.edu/eme810/node/548)); to seasonality, daily fluxes, and even momentary strategies for standing in the shade on the corner of a hot summer day; tied to solar design and practice in travel, farming, and home care; and the `story of solar` caught in verse, proverb, image, and song.

 > "Only mad dogs and Englishmen go out in the noonday sun." --Indian Proverb applied to the Indian [`locale`](https://www.e-education.psu.edu/eme810/node/548)